‘A ton of talent’

 You can read a lot about the Regentoren online (see for example here , here and here ).
 The initiative for this was mainly taken by the Municipality of Enschede, the Vechtstromen Water Board and the University of Twente.
 However, much of the research and development work was done by students.
 To start with the aforementioned 20Creathon, but also afterwards: through approximately 25 graduation assignments, and through the hiring of students (both UT employment agency and on a project basis).

 They investigated, among other things, the required technology, the operation of water storage, weather forecasts, the rain tower concept, the related community building, a required dashboard, a matching sensor network, DIY instructions for private individuals and the design of the storage facility.
 Apart from researching and executing pilots on the technology, such a concept also raises the question of how to organise, produce and market it.
 Students also have an important role in this.

 Value of water

 The Regentoren is a project that contributes to combating flooding, which also increases the involvement of residents and companies in the climate.
 It helps against drought and provides water storage, and saves drinking water.
-It also helps the water board to reduce clean rainwater to purification, which is detrimental to the purification process.
+It also helps the water board to reduce clean rainwater to the purification, which is detrimental to the purification process.
 The owner of the buffer harvests rainwater, which is automatically refreshed by the storm and has all the information about his barrel on his phone.

 And: such a social issue is therefore of value to students.
 They discover how they can contribute, and their idea actually gets a place in the city.
 Plus: the city keeps them.
 Such a project offers opportunities to use your talent, as part of your study or in addition.
-The 25 graduates can have a say in this, and the five students who have actually delivered work on this project even more.
+The 25 graduating students can have a say in this, and the five students who have actually delivered work on this project even more.